 5. Chelsea Flower Show

 Arguably the most famous flower show in the world.
-The Chelsea Flower Show has been running for over a century, and this year it is showing off the wares and projects of around 500 exhibitors.
+The Chelsea Flower Show has been running for over a century, and this year it is showing off the wares and projects of hundreds of exhibitors from the 19th to 23rd May 2020 (visit the website for more info and to book tickets).
 As well as this, the show is packed with extra activities and elements to attract adults and children alike.
+This year, you can expect to see the latest in cutting-edge designs for smaller, urban gardens, you can visit The Great Pavilion to take in the sights and smells of the world’s finest blooms and inspect British Blooms, which only uses flowers and foliage from around the UK.

-On the 7th of July London will be handed over to the LGBT community for their annual, city-wide celebration of equality, diversity and acceptance.
+On Saturday 27th June 2020 London will be handed over to the LGBT community for their annual, city-wide celebration of equality, diversity and acceptance.
 This celebration shrouds the streets of London with a festival of colour and an atmosphere of pure joy.
-Although the main event takes place on this day, London Pride events are being run across an entire month, between the 9th June and the big day, July the 7th.
+The main event takes place on this particular day when the London Pride parade will fill London’s streets from 12pm (midday).

 7. Notting Hill Carnival

 Another of London’s world-famous annual events.
-The Notting Hill Carnival, Europe’s biggest street festival, is an explosion of music and culture and takes place over the August bank holiday weekend (25th – 27th).
+The Notting Hill Carnival, Europe’s biggest street festival, is an explosion of music and culture and takes place over the 2020 August Bank Holiday weekend (30th – 31st).
 West London comes alive with celebration and is chock-full of music events, markets, Caribbean cuisine, and let’s not forget the much-anticipated Notting Hill parade.
 It has a reputation for being a little crazy over the weekend, and if that is what you are after, then get going!
-However, remember that Sunday (the 26th) is family day, so if you want to get a more chilled out or family orientated experience, then that is the day to go.
+However, remember that Sunday (the 30th August) is family day, so if you want to get a more chilled out or family orientated experience, then that is the day to go.

 8. Underbelly Festival